Nevada Court Records

 The Nevada Judiciary provides a case look-up portal for the records of appeal cases heard in its Supreme Court and Court of Appeals.
 Most of the state’s District Court records are not available online except for those of the 8th Judicial District Court.
 Use the Smart Search tool provided by this court to search for records of criminal cases heard there.
 Some Nevada Justice Courts provide online access to their records.
 To find records of cases heard in these courts, visit their websites listed in the Nevada Justice Court directory.
 Nevada Municipal Courts do not maintain online case portals.
 Therefore, the only ways to find their records are in person and by mail.

 Publicly available records are also accessible from some third-party websites.
-Operating independently without ties to any state government body, these websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Operating independently without ties to any state government body, these websites offer the benefit of not being limited by geographical record availability.
+They may often be a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

 Can I Access Sealed Criminal Court Records in Nevada?

 Sealed court records are only accessible by the parties involved in the criminal cases recorded.
-Their legal counsels may also access these records as well as law enforcement agencies involved in the prosecution.
-A third party can only access these records by presenting a court order authorizing access to the specific records.
+Their legal counsels and law enforcement agencies involved in the prosecution may also access these records.
+A third party may only access these records by presenting a court order authorizing access to the specific records.

 Are Trial Transcripts Open to the Public?